-Social responsibility and sustainability are deeply rooted in our corporate culture as a part of our core business.
-Supporting the UN Sustainable Development Goals (SDG's) has become a requirement for our development of new products and services as well as our work on the global stage.
-That is why we are proud to be the first water company in the world to achieve a certification in the SDG's.
+Social responsibility and sustainability are deeply rooted in our corporate culture and business.
+That is why we are proud to be the first water company in the world to achieve a certification in the Sustainability Development Goals (SDG).
+Along with this we have also been recognized as a Climate Smart Utility.

 Our ambition requires intense focus on sustainability throughout the company and the entire production chain.
 This is why Aarhus Vand goes the whole length and becomes the first water company in the world to be certified according to the UN’s Goals for Sustainable Development.
 This means that we will be measured and weighed on our sustainability efforts.